 - Cost of revenue can be reasonably measured.

-These criteria fall under three buckets that IFRS list as necessary for a contract to exist: performance, collectability and measurability.
-The first two criteria listed are classified under “performance.”
+These conditions fall under three criteria that IFRS list as necessary for a contract to exist: performance, collectability, and measurability.
+The first two conditions listed are classified under “performance.”
 Performance is achieved when the seller has done most or all of what it is supposed to do to be entitled to payment.
 The third is a “collectability” condition, which means that the seller must have a reasonable expectation of being paid.
 The last two are considered “measurability” conditions because of the matching principle: the seller must be able to match expenses to the revenues it helped earn.
 Therefore, the amount of revenues and expenses should both be reasonably measurable.

 In order to complete this step, the parties must fulfill several criteria.
 All parties must first approve of the contract and be committed to fulfilling their obligations.
 The contract will outline each party’s rights as well as the payment terms regarding the goods or services to be transferred.
 It also must have “commercial substance.”
 This means that both sides expect the future cash flows of a business will change as a result of the transaction.
 Lastly, collectability must be probable.
 This means that payment is likely to be received (i.e., the customer’s credit risk should be evaluated at contract inception).